-The Northern Ireland Centre for Pharmacy Learning and Development (NICPLD) is required by law to comply with the Data Protection Act, 1998.
-The following information is the NICPLD's policy in response to the requirements of the 1998 Act.
+The Northern Ireland Centre for Pharmacy Learning and Development (NICPLD) is required by law to comply with the General Data Protection Relations, 2018 (GDPR).

-NICPLD is committed to ensuring that all employees, pharmacists, healthcare professionals, agents, contractors and data processors comply with the 1998 Act, regarding the processing and confidentiality of any personal data held by the Centre.
-To do this NICPLD must comply with the Data Protection Principles contained within the 1998 Act.
+NICPLD is committed to ensuring that all employees, pharmacists, healthcare professionals, agents, contractors and data processors comply with the GDPR, regarding the processing and confidentiality of any personal data held by the Centre.
+To do this NICPLD must comply with the Data Protection Principles contained within the GDPR.
 In summary these state that personal data shall:

 - be processed fairly and lawfully and only when certain conditions are met